pablobernabeu/Experimental-data-simulation/README.md

 ### Purposes

-This web application is suitable for education or research purposes in experimental sciences.
-It allows the **creation of varied data sets with specified elements, such as between-group or within-participant variables, that can be categorical or continuous.** These features can be selected inside the different tabs.
+This web application is suitable for educational or research purposes in experimental sciences.
+It allows the **creation of varied data sets with specified structures, such as between-group or within-participant variables, that can be categorical or continuous.** These features can be selected along the different tabs.
 In the penultimate tab, a custom summary of the current data set can be constructed.
 In the last tab, the list of parameters and the data set can be downloaded.

 ### [Access web application](https://pablo-bernabeu.shinyapps.io/experimental-data-simulation/)